lamini-ai/lamini-examples/ift.md

 The code below iterates through the chunks (we only have one chunk now).
 For each chunk, it creates an object of type `Questions` from a new prompt with two sections:
 1. The chunk wrapped in single quotes.
+2. Newline (`'\n'`) to separate between the chunk and the next part.
-2. Newline (`'\n'`) followed by an instruction to generate three diverse questions about the investments made by BigMoney Ventures based solely on the preceding single-quoted text.
+3. An instruction to generate three diverse questions about the investments made by BigMoney Ventures based solely on the preceding single-quoted text.

 We then execute `runner(...)` to generate `result` of type `Questions` based on the new prompt and the specific system prompt.
 At the end, we print out